Skip to main content

 • Adopt a human rights lens in their work?

-• Promote human rights-based journalism?
+• Promote human rights-based reporting?

 • Build an understanding of society’s diversity and multi-normativity?